-Authorities say Nikolas Cruz allegedly opened fire inside the Florida school on Wednesday, killing at least 17 people, both adults and children.
+Authorities say Nikolas Cruz opened fire inside the Florida school on Valentine’s Day, killing 14 students and three teachers.

 • Cruz takes an Uber car.

-• Uber car drops Cruz at Marjory Stoneman Douglas High School in Parkland.
+• Uber car drops Cruz near Marjory Stoneman Douglas High School in Parkland.

-• The suspect enters the school's east stairwell of building 12, with a rifle inside a black soft case.
-When he exits the stairwell, he pulls the rifle out of the case.
+• The suspect enters the school’s east stairwell of Building 12, with a rifle inside a black soft case.
+When he exits the stairwell, he pulls the rifle out of the case and begins firing.

-• He allegedly sets off the school's fire alarm, prompting the evacuation of some 3,000 students and staff.
+• He allegedly sets off the school’s fire alarm a minute later, prompting the evacuation of some 3,000 students and staff.
 Investigators believe the suspect wanted to draw people out of classrooms to increase the number of casualties.

-• The shooter uses a .223-caliber AR-15 firearm to carry out the massacre.
+• The shooter uses a .223-caliber AR-15-style rifle to carry out the massacre.

 • Twelve people are killed inside the building, two outside and one in the street.
 Two others die at the hospital.